ppad-tech/secp256k1/README.md

 which strict constant-timeness can be [challenging to achieve][const].

-The Schnorr implementation within has been tested against the [official BIP0340 vectors][ut340], and ECDSA has been tested against the relevant [Wycheproof vectors][wyche], so their implementations are likely to be accurate and safe from attacks targeting e.g. faulty nonce generation or malicious inputs for signature parameters.
+The Schnorr implementation within has been tested against the [official BIP0340 vectors][ut340], and ECDSA and ECDH have been tested against the relevant [Wycheproof vectors][wyche], so their implementations are likely to be accurate and safe from attacks targeting e.g. faulty nonce generation or malicious inputs for signature or public key parameters.
 Timing-sensitive operations, e.g. elliptic curve scalar multiplication, have been explicitly written so as to execute *algorithmically* in time constant with respect to secret data, and evidence from benchmarks supports this:

 ```
   benchmarking derive_pub/sk = 2